 If Payment Standards (see Chapter 14) are decreased or increased during the annual term of the HAP contract, the revised payment standard will be used to calculate the monthly housing assistance payment to the landlord and the family portion of the rent at the time of the family's first regular reexamination on or after the effective date of the revision to the payment standard.
 The effective date of any changes to the HAP or the TTP will be on the anniversary date of the HAP and Initial Lease.
-If the FMR increases, the PHA is required to be sure that the payment standards for each unit size are at least 90 percent of the new FMR.
-Similarly, if the FMR decreases, the PHA is required to be sure that the payment standards are not more than 110 percent of the new FMR (24 CFR 982.503(b)).
-CMHA must review its payment standards in accordance with its policy to determine whether adjustments are needed for some or all unit sizes and must review and establish its payment standards when the new FMRs are published by HUD within three months of publication to ensure the payment standards fall within the basic range of 90 percent to 110 percent of the new FMRs.
+If the SAFMR or FMR increases, the PHA is required to be sure that the payment standards for each unit size are at least 90 percent of the new SAFMR or FMR.
+Similarly, if the SAFMR or FMR decreases, the PHA is required to be sure that the payment standards are not more than 110 percent of the new SAFMR or FMR (24 CFR 982.503(b) & 24 CFR § 888.113).
+CMHA must review its payment standards in accordance with its policy to determine whether adjustments are needed for some or all unit sizes and must review and establish its payment standards when the new SAFMRs and FMRs are published by HUD within three months of publication to ensure the payment standards fall within the basic range of 90 percent to 110 percent of the new FMRs.